gilbox/css-bliss/README.md

 - SASS gives you too much power.
 In part the purpose of this guide is to restrict your use of that power.
 - Try to avoid nesting, except as described in the DRY section.
 - When in doubt, create a new module instead of bloating an existing module
+- A class name will never have more than 3 dashes, ie: `.MyModule-myElement--myModifier`

 # Naming